noteflakes/lydown/README.md

 Just like in lilypond, barlines are taken care of automatically according to the time signature.
 Final bar lines and repeat bar lines can be entered explicitly by using shorthand syntax:

     |: cege :|: cfaf :|

+When entering unmetered music, an invisible barline can be added in order to provide line breaks:

+    -time: unmetered
+    cdef ?| gag

 ### Beams, slurs and ties

 Lydown uses automatic beaming as the default, except in the case of vocal parts (see [document settings](#settings)).
 Auto beaming can be

 Beaming and sluring is similar to lilypond, except the beam/slur start comes before the note:

     8(cdef)g[6fe]4f => c8( d e f) g f16[ e] f4

 a regular tie is written just like in lilypond:

     4g~6gfed2c => g4 ~ g16 f e d c2

 Lydown also supports a shortened tie form, where the tied note is not repeated:

     4g6&fed2c => g4 ~ g16 f e d c2